T

 PaceStandard

-This 10-day Beijing itinerary offers a balanced exploration of the city's rich history, stunning architecture, and vibrant culinary scene.
-You'll visit iconic landmarks like the Forbidden City and the Great Wall, immerse yourselves in art at the 798 Art District, and wander through traditional hutongs.
-The itinerary balances must-see sights with local experiences, ensuring a comprehensive and memorable trip for couples.
+This 10-day itinerary for Beijing offers a balanced exploration of its rich history, imperial architecture, and vibrant culture.
+You'll visit iconic landmarks like the Forbidden City and the Great Wall, wander through ancient hutongs, and immerse yourselves in art districts.
+The itinerary also includes opportunities to savor authentic Peking Duck and hot pot, offering a delicious culinary journey alongside historical discovery.
+Designed for a couple seeking a mid-range experience, it balances iconic sights with local charm at a comfortable pace.

 Day 1 · Beijing